top of page

 Your US Citizen spouse can petition for you get the green card.
 If you are both in the US, the process is called “Adjustment of Status”.

-• We prepare you and your spouse for the interview in detail.
+• When we handle a case, we prepare both parties for the interview in detail.
 Sometimes USCIS waives green card interviews altogether.
+Trump will probably reinstate interviews in all cases.

-• Travel inconvenience is a major consideration in determining when to file a marriage based green card petition with adjustment of status.
-Unless the foreign spouse is in H-1B or L-1 status, the foreign spouse cannot travel internationally until travel authorization of the green card is issued.
+• Potential travel inconvenience is a major consideration in determining when to file a marriage based green card petition with Adjustment of Status.

-• We will need to show that the US spouse (or the couple together) earns more than 125% of the poverty line for your household size.
-This generally requires the US spouse or the couple to earn about $30,000 per year, although the precise threshold can vary year by year.
+• The petition must show that the couple together earns more than 125% of the poverty line for your household size.
+This generally requires the couple to earn about $30,000 per year, although the precise threshold can vary year by year.
+The Trump Administration will likely require significant additional proof of income, assets, and debts

-• If the income levels are too low, we can satisfy this requirement by looking to assets or a “joint sponsor".
+• If the income levels are too low, this requirement can be satisfied through other means.

-• If you are recently married, the green card will be “conditional” – valid for only 2 years.
-You will then have to apply to Immigration for the permanent (10 year) green card.
+• If the couple recently married, the green card will be “conditional” – valid for only 2 years.
+Near the expiration of the conditional green card, the couple will then have to apply to Immigration for the permanent (10 year) green card.

 Remember: Marriage based green cards are available to same sex couples too.